fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2024 Quals - gf/index.md

 $r15   : 0x00007ffff7ffd040  →  0x00007ffff7ffe2e0  →  0x0000000000000000
 ```

-In this state, we need to satisfy the one-shot gadget conditions.
+At this point, we need to satisfy the one-shot gadget conditions.
 After staring at gadgets for hours, the method immediately came to mind.

 ``` bash
 ➜  one_gadget libc.so.6